Djsmith611/redux-pizza-parlor/README.md

 _Duration: 3 Week Sprint_

-This is a pizza-ordering application.
+This is a pizza-ordering application intended to be used by an employee when taking a customer's order.
 Users can:

- * Add pizzas to their cart
+ * Add pizzas to the cart
- * Enter their information (name, address, etc.)
+ * Enter the customer's information (name, address, etc.)
- * Review their order and personal information
+ * Review the order and customer's information
  * Checkout and restart the process

  Admins can: